System Prompts in the Claude Agent SDK

 }

-> When to use the preset: If you are building a coding agent or a file-manipulation agent, the preset saves you from having to write all the tool-use instructions yourself.
-If you are building something that has nothing to do with coding — a client briefing agent, a research tool, a Slack assistant — write your own string prompt.
-The Claude Code preset has behaviors optimized for code work that will feel out of place in other contexts.
+When to use the preset: If you are building a coding or file-manipulation agent, the preset saves you from writing the tool-use instructions yourself.
+If you are building something with no connection to coding — a client briefing agent, a Slack assistant, a competitive research tool — write your own string prompt.
+The Claude Code preset has behaviors tuned for code work that create friction in other contexts.

-A few patterns that hold up across different operator use cases:
+These patterns hold up across different operator agent types:

-Define the role clearly.
-"You are a research assistant" is a starting point.
-"You are a research assistant helping fractional leaders prepare for client board meetings" is better.
-The context shapes how the agent prioritizes and frames its responses.
+Define the role with context, not just a title.
+"You are a research assistant" starts the conversation.
+"You are a research assistant helping a fractional CMO prepare for board meetings with Series B-stage portfolio companies" ends up there faster.
+The context shapes how the agent frames and prioritizes every response.

 ---